salam-aim-1996/cheatsheet/README.md

      ```bash
       git checkout -b feature/my-new-feature
      ```
+   - **It's time to code.**.
-   - After making changes, commit them to the new branch.
+   - Then, after making changes, commit and push them to the new branch in your remote repository.
-   - Then push.
-   - If your remote repository doesn’t have the current branch, create a new one.
      ```bash
       git push origin feature/my-new-feature
      ```
+     If you have problem to push into your forked repository, please create an issue here.
+I'll help you learn how to fix Github credentials in your VS code.

    - Create a pull request to merge your changes into the production code.
    - Your pull request will be visible on this [site](https://github.com/aim-salam/cheatsheet/pulls).
 Please wait for my response.
 I will either approve your code and merge it into production, or provide feedback if changes are needed.
+   - If your pull request merged, you can delete the branch in both local and remote repository.
+To contribute again, create new branch for each issues.

-3. **More contributions**:
+3. **Synchronize**:

+   - Everytime we want to contribute, make sure our main repository is up-to-date.
-   - Synchronize your main remote repository with the production remote main repository by clicking **Sync fork**.
+   - Remote main branch : Synchronize your main remote repository with the production remote main repository by clicking **Sync fork**.
-   - In your local repository, switch to main branch.
+   - Local main branch : In your local repository, switch to main branch.
 Then, update to the latest codebase to stay up to date with new changes.
    ```bash
    git pull
    ```

-   - Create a new branch for each issue and repeat step 2.

 <br>
 <br>
 Thank you for contributing to cheatsheet.cam!